SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/03-VS-Code.md

 - [Visual Studio](https://visualstudio.microsoft.com/downloads/)
 - [Eclipse](https://www.eclipse.org/downloads/)

-In this course, we are going to use **Visual Studio Code.**
+In this course, we will use **Visual Studio Code.**

-This is an example of how this IDE looks (the Visual Studio Code IDE for JavaScript):
+This is how Visual Studio Code looks like:

 [image assetsSrc="intro-to-programming-6.png" /]